-The modern city of Kahramanmaraş (previously Maraş until 1973) is situated at about the same location as the Late Hittite city state Gurgum.
-There has not been a systematic excavation but several Hittite monuments have been recovered.
+The modern city of Kahramanmaraş (previously Maraş until 1973) is situated at about the same location as the capital city of Late Hittite state Gurgum.
+In Assyrian sources the city was refered to as Marqas from which the modern name of the city originates.
+There has not been a systematic excavation but numerous monumental items have been recovered.
 Most of the items originate from within the city.
 Since the original settlement seems to have been disturbed long time ago, most of these finds come from secondary locations.
 Some of the earliest finds have ended up museums abroad (New York, Paris, Berlin, Tbilisi, St. Petersburg, Boston, Jerusalem) and some others were also transferred in early years of the 20th century to museums in Turkey particularly to Istanbul and Adana.
-Latest finds have been collected in the newly build Kahramanmaras Museum.
+Latest finds have been collected in the newly build Kahramanmaraş Museum.

 Gurgum kingdom is known to have lasted until the end of 8th century, and most of the finds date to the 9th to 8th centuries BCE.
+Several inscribed steles and statues provide the names of Gurgum's rulers, apparently all from the same family.
 Stele of Larama I is probably one of the earliest dating from the 10th century BCE.

 A large group of items are funerary steles unique to this region.
 Many of those display a so-called "dining scene" due to presence of a husband and wife couple, sometimes accompanied by a child, around a table with food on it.
 However, the presence of the table with food seems to be symbolic as to a wish for plenty of food in the afterlife.
-The people around the table are often not involved in an act of eating, but rather holding different objects in their hands possibly signifying their roles in life, such as a scribe with a stylus and writing board, a wife with a distaff and mirror, a farmer with wheat stalk, wine merchant with bunch of grapes, a merchant with a balance, a soldier with a bow and sword, etc.
+The people around the table are often not involved in an act of eating, but rather holding different objects in their hands.
+These object may be symbolic for various attributes like power, authority, abundance, and so on, or in other cases perhaps they signify the roles of the deceased in life, such as a scribe with a stylus and writing board, a wife with a distaff and mirror, a farmer with wheat stalk, wine merchant with bunch of grapes, a merchant with a balance, a soldier/hunter with a bow and sword, etc.

 Click on the pictures for larger images.